tisto/plonesocial.messaging/README.rst

 plonesocial.messaging provides a base to send private messages between plone users.
 The messages are stored in a seperate tree outside the user folders and are not plone content for performance reasons.

-This packages provides only the building block without a integration to plone.
+This packages provides only the building block without integration to plone.

 The functionality provided is: